WO/MEN'S GENDER & RESOURCE CENTER (WGRC)-

 FREQUENTLY ASKED QUESTIONS

-1. What is the Wo/Men's Center and where is it?
+1. What is the WGRC and where is it?

-The Center, located in Rooms 216, 221 of the Student Union, contains a study lounge and library area and a suite of offices where counseling services are provided.
+The Center, located in Rooms 214, 221 of the Student Union, contains a study lounge and library area and a suite of offices.

 2. What goes on there?

-The center offers counseling for individuals and couples, informal discussion groups, referral services, talks...
+The center offers outreach, education, information, referral services, talks...

-3. What is the difference between the Wo/Men's Center and the Women's Studies Department?
+3. What is the difference between the WGRC and the Women's Studies Program?

-The Wo/Men's Center is a Student Affairs office that provides information, resources, and counseling on gender issues for the campus community.
-The Women's Studies Program is an academic department that sponsors, for credit, courses relating to women's issues and offers a major and minor in Women's Studies.
+The WGRC is a Student Affairs office that provides information, resources, and counseling on gender issues for the campus community.
+The Women's Studies Program is part of an academic department Cultural Analysis and Theory, that sponsors for-credit, courses on topics relating to women and gender and offers a major and minor in Women's Studies.

 No!
 The Center welcomes all individuals, regardless of their beliefs about gender issues.
 Debate of controversial topics is encouraged.